In a world with drinkable rivers, all relations in entire watersheds are healthy.

-This is a sign of how we live.
-Canoeing an entire drinkable river, the Rupert River, in northern Québec Canada for a month taught me the value of relationships for the health of living systems.
+Canoeing an entire drinkable river, the Rupert River, in northern Québec Canada for a month thirteen years ago, taught me that Drinkable Rivers can be a reality.
+It showed me the value of relationships for the health of living systems.

 Source-to-Sea Walk: River Meuse / Maas

 In my source-to-sea river walks, I invite you to join and show how every simple step in each of our daily lives matters.
 The river Maas will be the first to walk as I was born in this watershed.
 During the Maas walk I will:

 - meet as many local people and organisations as possible,

 - engage children to monitor water quality in a civil science research,

 - communicate online and with events; with press, partners, artists, ...

 There are many ways to support Drinkable Rivers

 Walk with Li An